Lars-Ostervold/BookScanner/README.md

 ## Installation

 ### iOS Install
-The app can be downloaded from the Apple App Store here - INSERT LINK WHEN AVAILABLE
+The app can be downloaded from the Apple App Store here - NOT PUBLISHED.

 ### Prerequisites
 - Node.js